 Our Regulatory, Compliance and Investigations team provide advice on environmental and food regulations, retail law, bribery, advertising, transport, care and safe guarding and nuclear decommissioning.
 We also work on private prosecutions where the police and the CPS do not prosecute, along with general crime.

-Health and safety regulation is one of our key strengths.
+As a leading regulatory compliance law firm, health and safety regulation is one of our key strengths.
 We are very well respected and are ranked by Chambers as the number one legal team in the UK.
 We work with many FTSE 100 companies and have provided expert advice after incidents including the Didcot power station collapse and the Bosley flour mill explosion.
 When disasters strike we implement our crisis response service which brings together specialist consultants including lawyers, PR specialists, clinical psychologists, IT forensics specialists and industry bodies as well as consultants specialising in safeguarding online reputation.
 Find out More >

 We deal with matters ranging from abuse and safeguarding issues to more general health and safety incidents.
 When we take on a case or investigation for a client we understand the multi-agency approach and can successfully manage the emotional and employee well-being aspects.
 We introduce our crisis response service, help clients through the entire process and also respond directly to the press.
 We are also experienced in challenging inspection gradings and have helped a number of clients to get on a better footing in relation to the external reflection of their business.